-After completing their thirty-second micro-jump out of the system, Hobbie and Ecla came out of hyperspace in the middle of nowhere, Essen's star just a bright glow of light somewhere behind them.
+After completing their thirty-second micro-jump out of the system, Hobbie and Ecla came out of hyperspace in the middle of nowhere; Essen's star was a distant orange pinprick of light somewhere behind them.
 While Argh plotted the next leg of the trip back to their rendezvous point, Ecla tried to make herself a little bit more comfortable.
 It required a bit of movement and coordination on both their parts, but eventually she was able to find a little space to stretch, before settling down on his lap again.

 Hobbie removed his gloves and shoved them between his seat and the panel to his left.
 He shifted his legs slightly beneath Ecla, trying to find a more comfortable position of his own.
 He also found the silence a little uncomfortable; now that they were relatively safe, he wasn't sure what to say to her.
 Ecla smiled over her shoulder at him as he moved behind her and his face flushed with heat, which spread quickly through the rest of his body.
 He took a deep breath.

-"Uh...Kinda cramped in here, isn't it?" he said, silently berating himself for stating the obvious.
+"Uh...Kinda cramped in here, isn't it?" he said, silently berating himself for stating the blatantly obvious.

-"Rather be here than in a holding cell.
+"Rather be here than facing an interrogation droid.
 Or dead."

 "You have a point there.
 Are you feeling okay?
 How's your head?"

 Hobbie managed a smile.
-"Thanks, but we got lucky, that's all."
+"We got lucky, that's all."
 He leaned to his left and saw that the cloth tied around her arm to stop the bleeding has been shoved further down her arm with all of the movements during the battle.
 He loosened it to move it back up, and she gasped and bit her lower lip as a piece of the fabric caught, pulling at the torn flesh.
-"Sorry," he murmured, getting the makeshift bandage back in place.
+"Sorry," he murmured, getting the makeshift bandage back into place.

 "S'okay," she replied, releasing her bottom lip as she twisted, managing to partially face him.

 Hobbie raised his left hand and wiped away the tear starting to roll down her cheek with his thumb.
 He fingered the contours of her face, a face lingering close to his own.
 He could feel her breath warming his cheeks every time she exhaled, and he found himself waiting for each breath.
 Get a grip, he thought.
-It's the after effects of the rescue.
+It's the after-effects of the rescue.
 All that adrenaline...
 But he couldn't help it.
 Here, in the tiny confines of the cockpit, he felt closer to her than he'd been to anyone in a long time.
-He wanted to be with her more than anything else at that moment.
+He wanted to be in this place with her more than anything else at that very moment.

-He remembered that his hand was still on her cheek, but was reluctant to remove it.
-With or without conscious thought, he couldn't be sure, it slipped down to her shoulder.
-Her hand moved up his arm.
-Slowly, he pulled her towards him, her lips tantalizingly close to his...
+He remembered that his hand was still on her cheek.
+With or without conscious thought, he couldn't be sure, it slipped down to her shoulder as her hand moved up his arm.
+Slowly, he pulled her towards him, her lips tantalizingly close to his-

 Argh blatted at Hobbie, startling him.
 Ecla pulled away and untwisted to face the nose of the fighter, studiously watching the main screen.
 "What is it, Argh?"
-Hobbie sighed, trying to gain control of the heat that had begun to pulse through his body, mingling with the intoxicating rush that adrenaline always brought.
+Hobbie sighed, trying to gain control of the heat pulsing through his body, mingling with the intoxicating rush that adrenaline always brought.
 The droid hooted a curt response, which he could just read over Ecla's shoulder.
-"All right, bringing us around."
+"All right, I'm bringing us around."

 Reaching around his fellow Rogue, Hobbie took the flight stick and proceeded to make his run to lightspeed.
 He thought that it was strange how the stick felt different in his bare hands.
 He shook his head slightly, trying to focus his thoughts on the task at hand.

-Ecla leaned against him again, the back of her head leaning against his left shoulder.
-As he leaned forward to look at the readings scrolling across his tactical screen, her hair brushed against the bare skin of his cheek.
+Ecla leaned against him again, the back of her head leaning on his left shoulder.
+As he leaned forward to look at the fuel and pressure readings, her hair brushed against the bare skin of his cheek.
 By the time the stars elongated into the long tunnel of hyperspace, Ecla had fallen asleep is his arms.

 Hobbie sighed contentedly, wrapping his arms around her waist, and settled his cheek against the side of her head for the forty-minute flight.

 Hobbie was startled awake by Argh's loud whistling.
 He felt a weight leaning against him and it took a couple of heartbeats to remember that it was Ecla.
 Then he remembered where he was.